Quantum information: Computing with a single nuclear spin in silicon

-A team of Australian engineers at the University of New South Wales (UNSW) has demonstrated a quantum bit based on the nucleus of a single atom in silicon, promising dramatic improvements for data processing in ultra-powerful quantum computers of the future.
+A research team led by Australian engineers has created the first working quantum bit based on the nuclear spin of a single phosphorus atom in silicon, opening the door for dramatically improved data processing in ultra-powerful quantum computers of the future.

-“We achieved a read-out fidelity of 99.8 per cent, which sets a new benchmark for qubit accuracy in solid-state devices,” says UNSW Scientia Professor Andrew Dzurak, who is also Director of the Australian National Fabrication Facility at UNSW, where the devices were made.
+“We achieved a read-out fidelity of 99.8 per cent, which sets a new benchmark for qubit accuracy in solid-state devices,” says Scientia Professor Andrew Dzurak, from the UNSW School of Electrical Engineering & Telecommunications (EE&T).

-The accuracy of the UNSW team’s nuclear spin qubit rivals what many consider to be today’s best quantum bit – a single atom in an electromagnetic trap inside a vacuum chamber.
-The development of this “Ion Trap” technology was awarded the 2012 Nobel Prize in physics.
+The accuracy of this nuclear spin qubit means it’s near the level of what many people consider to be the most “perfect” quantum bit yet realised – a single atom isolated in an electromagnetic trap inside a vacuum chamber.
+The pioneers of this “Ion Trap” technology were awarded the 2012 Nobel Prize in physics.

 In September 2012, the same UNSW team reported in Nature the first functional quantum bit based on an electron bound to a phosphorus atom embedded in silicon, “writing” information onto its spin and then “reading” the spin state back out.

 Electron spin qubits will likely act as the main “processor” bit for quantum computers of the future.
 These are the key focus moving forward, and will be coupled with other electron qubits to perform operations.